 Yasodha is wearing full length lower garment that has incised decoration on its border.
-She appears to be wearing a blouse and her ornaments are complete from head to ankle.
+She appears to be wearing a blouse, and her ornaments are complete from head to ankle.

 Yasodha is holding Krishna with both her hands, intent on keeping him still.

-Again the naturalistic portrayal continues, with Krishna holding Yasodha with his little hand and his leg finding support.
+Again, the naturalistic portrayal continues, with Krishna holding Yasodha with his little hand and his leg finding support.

 Let me stop here, while you enjoy ‘ a thing of beauty’.

 The bronze is about 18 cm in height and shows some wear.
-This may be from Western Deccan region and may date to the nineteenth century.
+This may be from the Western Deccan region and may date to the nineteenth century.